-NC lawmakers draw their own districts, but the future of their maps is uncertain
+NC lawmakers draw their own districts, but courts force them to draw maps again

 Democratic and Republican politicians alike are closely watching two gerrymandering lawsuits that could significantly affect the 2020 elections in North Carolina.

 Both suits allege that the state legislature engaged in unconstitutional partisan gerrymandering when it was redrawing political districts to comply with court orders after losing separate lawsuits over racial gerrymandering.
 One deals with the U.S. Congress, and the other deals with the North Carolina General Assembly.